Amine-HADJ/Atelier3-SpringBoot/Docker/README.md

 - [ROUET Liam](Networking, Docker, Reverse Proxy, frontend, Microservices(cards, market, auth, user))
 - [PHENG Julien](Frontend, readme, Docker, Microservices(auth, user))

+## Specifications

+We have implemented all the mocroservices exept the game and room microservices.
+We have implemented the reverse proxy, the frontend and the microservices for the cards, market, auth and user.
+We have also implemented the docker-compose file to run all the services.
+We have encountered some big difficulties with the reverse proxy.
+It is why we don't answer too all the specifications.
+Our microservices are working well and we can test them with postman.

 # Microservices
 This repository contains a simple microservices architecture using Docker et Spring Boot.